baphx6/qtile-dotfiles/README.md

 I will keep on adding commits to this repo as I change stuff in my personal desktop.
 Feel free to change any config file to your heart's content.

+Note: The display server I use is Xorg, none of this has been tested on Wayland

 ## Packages needed

+Fonts used are:
-Fonts used are JetBrains Mono Nerd Font for Alacritty and Fira Code Nerd Font for Polybar.
+  - JetBrains Mono Nerd Font
+  - Fira Code Nerd Font

 Assuming you are using Arch, you can install these packages directly using pacman or from the AUR:
   - qtile
   - alacritty